scala/scala3/docs/_spec/05-classes-and-objects.md

 The self constructor invocation must construct a generic instance of the class.
 I.e. if the class in question has name ´C´ and type parameters `[´\mathit{tps}\,´]`, then a self constructor invocation must generate an instance of `´C´[´\mathit{tps}\,´]`; it is not permitted to instantiate formal type parameters.

-The signature and the self constructor invocation of a constructor definition are type-checked and evaluated in the scope which is in effect at the point of the enclosing class definition, augmented by any type parameters of the enclosing class and by any [early definitions](#early-definitions) of the enclosing template.
+The signature and the self constructor invocation of a constructor definition are type-checked and evaluated in the scope which is in effect at the point of the enclosing class definition, augmented by any type parameters of the enclosing class.
 The rest of the constructor expression is type-checked and evaluated as a method body in the current class.

 If there are auxiliary constructors of a class ´C´, they form together with ´C´'s primary [constructor](#class-definitions) an overloaded constructor definition.